poncev/poncev.github.io/_posts/2023-10-20-Envelopes-of-Solids-of-Revolution.md

 In our paper we illustrate different phenomena using pictures of envelopes generated under several circumstances, and it is the objective of this post to show how to produce one of these pictures, Figure 10 in our paper.

+*Warning*: since this post is based on {% cite ponce23 %}, I will use the notation and concepts in it without further notice.

 Figure 8 was rendered using <a href="http://www.povray.org/" target="_blank"> POV-Ray </a>, and the parameterization of the different geometrical objects was done with Matlab.
-The code has been uploaded to GitHub, and from now on I will refer to the files as found there.
+The code has been uploaded to BCAM's GitLab, and from now on I will refer to the files as found there.

+*Note:* The code was tested only in Ubuntu.

 ## Matlab Code